wp-plugins/simple-facebook-twitter-widget/readme.txt

 == Frequently Asked Questions ==

+= Can you make this plugin responsive? =

+Yes and no. The minimum width of this widget is 280px and the maximum is 500px.
+The minimum height is 130px.
+This is set by Facebook & I have no control over it.
+If you figure out a way to hack this, then please submit a [pull request](https://github.com/irkanu/simple-facebook-page-widget). :)

+= Is your plugin going to work if someone from another country visits my site? =

+It depends.
+Some countries block websites like Twitter & Facebook, so this widget may not work for international viewers.
+However, if there is interest in a fallback in the scenario in which this happens, then I’ll consider it.

+= Does the visitor have to be logged in to Facebook to see the widget? =

+Currently, yes.
+Please see this [support thread](https://wordpress.org/support/topic/unowned-facebook-pages-are-not-supported) to understand why.
+Again, if there is interest in a fallback in the scenario in which this happens, I’ll be happy to consider it.

 = Do I have to create my own custom Facebook App? =

 Currently, no. In the future, perhaps.